-- Rotary spectra - Filter design Academic Integrity: "Academic Integrity is expected of everyone at UC San Diego.
+Academic Integrity: "Academic Integrity is expected of everyone at UC San Diego.
 This means that you must be honest, fair, responsible, respectful, and trustworthy in all of your actions.
 Lying, cheating or any other forms of dishonesty will not be tolerated because they undermine learning and the University's ability to certify students' knowledge and abilities.
 Thus, any attempt to get, or help another get, a grade by cheating, lying or dishonesty will be reported to the Academic Integrity Office and will result sanctions.
 Sanctions can include an F in this class and suspension or dismissal from the University.
 So, think carefully before you act by asking yourself: a) is what I'm about to do or submit for credit an honest, fair, respectful, responsible and trustworthy representation of my knowledge and abilities at this time and, b) would my instructor approve of my action?
 You are ultimately the only person responsible for your behavior.
 So, if you are unsure, don't ask a friend-ask your instructor, instructional assistant, or the Academic Integrity Office.
-You can learn more about academic integrity at academicintegrity.ucsd.edu" (Source: Academic Integrity Office, 2018) Inclusion: Let's aim to foster an inclusive environment in our classroom and through our in-class and out-of-class discussions.
+You can learn more about academic integrity at academicintegrity.ucsd.edu" (Source: Academic Integrity Office, 2018)

+Inclusion: Let's aim to foster an inclusive environment in our classroom and through our in-class and out-of-class discussions.
 We should aim to establish an environment that supports diversity of thoughts, that draws on the broad range of perspectives and experiences that each of you brings to class, and that respects your identities (including race, gender, class, sexuality, etc.).

 If you have a name and/or set of pronouns that differ from those that appear in your official university records, please let me know.

 If for any reason you feel that your performance in class is being impacted by your experiences outside of class, please don't hesitate to let me know.
 I am available as a resource, as are your other faculty, and the department staff.

 Please don't hesitate to contact me if you have suggestions to improve the course materials or the way the class operates.
 Likewise, if anything comes up in class that makes you feel uncomffortable, please chat with me.

-Texts on reserve for SIOC 221A Electronic resources (available on line and in hard copy):
+Texts on reserve for SIOC 221B

+Electronic resources (available on line and in hard copy):

 Bendat, J. S. and A. G. Piersol, 2010: Random Data: Analysis and Measurement Procedures.
 John Wiley & Sons, 4th edition.

+Lawson, C. L. and R. J. Hanson, 1995: Solving Least Squares Problems.
+SIAM.

+Martin, B. R., 2012: Statistics for Physical Sciences.
+Elsevier.

+Menke, W., 2018: Geophysical Data Analysis: Discrete Inverse Theory.
+Academic Press.

-Koopmans, L. H., 1995: The spectral analysis of time series, Academic Press.
-Thomson, R. E. and W. J. Emery, 2014: Data Analysis Methods in Physical Oceanography, 3rd edition, Elsevier. von Storch, H. and F. W. Zwiers, 1984: Statistical Analysis in Climate Research, Cambridge University Press.
+Thomson, R. E. and W. J. Emery, 2014: Data Analysis Methods in Physical Oceanography, 3rd edition, Elsevier.

+von Storch, H. and F. W. Zwiers, 2001: Statistical Analysis in Climate Research, Cambridge University Press.

+Wunsch, C., 1996: The Ocean Circulation Inverse Problem.
+Cambridge University Press.

 Electronic version on Canvas for class use:

 Martin, B. R., 2012: Statistics for Physical Sciences: An Introduction, Elsevier.
-Hard-copy resources (not on reserve this year):